mahbuba01/AI-and-ML-and-Research-and-Quantum-Computing/README.md

 However, some journals still have submission fees or optional open-access charges, so it’s always important to check the journal’s "Author Guidelines" before submitting.

+# How to Use Elsevier Journal Finder to Find the Right Journal for a Research Paper?

+Elsevier Journal Finder is a smart tool that helps researchers identify the most suitable journals for their papers.
+By entering the paper's:

+• Title

+• Abstract

+• Keywords

+The tool suggests journals that are the best match for the manuscript.

+After searching, it provides information such as:

+• Relevant journals matching your paper
+• Impact Factor
+• Acceptance Rate
+• Review Time
+• Indexing (Scopus, SCI, etc.)

+How to Choose a Journal?

+Journal Finder may suggest multiple journals.
+When selecting one, consider the following factors:

+1. Subscription-Based Journals: These journals generally do not charge any fee for paper submission or publication.

+2. Open-Access Journals: These usually require an APC (Article Processing Charge), which can range from around $200–$300 or even more.

+3. Waivers: Many journals offer APC waivers for researchers from developing countries (such as Bangladesh) or those with limited funding.
+Before submission, always check the journal’s policy page to confirm whether a waiver is available.

+Note:

+Before submitting to any journal, carefully read the “Author Guidelines” on the journal’s website and format your paper accordingly.